HolyCorn-Software/system/system-changes.md

 .

-Improved speed of service-worker-controlled pages, by removing the wait on grand updates
+Improved speed of service-worker-controlled pages, by making most operations non-blocking